v2sCollections/City-of-Dreams/README.md

 - She sleeps in her bed at night.
 - V can control the Radio, Bedroom TV, Kitchen TV, and Bathroom TV in Judy's apartment.
 - Choose from 50 different outfits for Judy.
-- Judy will now stay at V's H10 apartment sometimes, if V romanced her.
+- Judy will now stay at V's H10 apartment sometimes if V romanced her.

 ### **Kerrie**